wpb0336f6b_1b.jpg

 Cook for about 10 minutes and set it aside.

 Cut the eggplant into approximately 3/4 - inch (2 – 3 cm) dice.
 In a large frying pan, heat the oil to frying temperature.
-Add eggplant
+Add the eggplant.

 Fry the eggplant gently for about 8 – 10 minutes, until light brown.
 Add salt.

-Place the pan with tomato back on the stove on medium heat.
+Place the pan with the tomato back on the stove on medium heat.
 Combine the eggplant.

 Add the celery.
 Stir to blend the ingredients together.

-In a small bowl whisk together sugar and the vinegar.
+In a small bowl, whisk the sugar and the vinegar together.

-Stir in the sugar - vinegar mix into the pan.
+Stir the sugar and vinegar mix into the pan.
 Cover the saucepan, and cook for about 5 minutes, or until the caponata thickens.

 For a nice presentation, transfer the caponata to a bowl and refrigerate overnight.